dogu/salesscreen-case-interview/README.md

 ```

 ### Task 3
 Now that we have a perception for how our monthly expenses looks like, we've created a monthly budget.
 The budget is separated into different categories, each with an assigned amount.
-To validate if the budget we have created is realistic, we want to compare it with the actual expenses for the last 3 full months.
-The task is to print a list of all the categories for each month, with the difference between the actual expenses and the budget.
-An example output could look like this:
+To validate if the budget we have created is realistic, we want to compare it with the actual expenses for the last 3 full months. **Your task is to print a list of all the categories for each month, with the difference between the actual expenses and the budget.** An example output could look like this:

 ```
 March - Clothing: -200